rubycdp/ferrum/README.md

-# Ferrum - fearless Ruby headless Chrome driver (as simple as Puppeteer, though even simpler).
+# Ferrum - fearless Ruby Chrome/Chromium driver.

+As simple as Puppeteer, though even simpler.
+It is Ruby clean and high-level API to Chrome/Chromium through the DevTools Protocol.
+Runs headless by default, but you can configure it to run in a non-headless mode.

 Navigate to `example.com` and save a screenshot: